 Experience at Work

-A tax litigator, and Chair of Capes Sokol’s Criminal and Civil Tax Controversy and Litigation Practice Group, Sara represents individuals and businesses in civil and criminal federal and state tax matters involving the Internal Revenue Service and Missouri Department of Revenue.
+A tax litigator, and Chair of Capes Sokol’s Tax Controversy and Litigation Practice Group, Sara represents individuals and businesses in civil and criminal tax disputes involving the Internal Revenue Service, Department of Justice, and various state taxing authorities.

-She defends individuals under IRS investigation for tax and other white collar crimes, and litigates cases against the U.S. Department of Justice when tax charges are brought.
-Sara frequently advises individuals who have failed to file tax returns and/or disclose offshore assets and financial accounts.
-She defends clients in federal tax audits and has handled dozens of tax appeals before the IRS’s appellate division.
+Since she began practicing law 15 years ago, Sara has defended individuals under federal investigation for tax and other financial crimes and litigated cases when charges are brought.
+Sara frequently advises individuals and businesses with sensitive tax problems such as failing to file tax returns, pay significant amounts of tax due, or disclose foreign assets and accounts, and assists them in getting into legal compliance and avoiding criminal investigation and prosecution.
+She defends clients in federal tax audits and has handled dozens of appeals before the IRS Office of appeals.
 Sara also has extensive experience litigating cases before the U.S. Tax Court, taking several cases to trial.

 Sara has defended several lawyers and accountants in IRS preparer/promoter investigations and appeals, and has represented tax return preparers in injunctive proceedings brought by the U.S. Department of Justice and in criminal tax investigations.
 She frequently advises tax professionals with respect to matters involving Circular 230 and the IRS Office of Professional Responsibility.